JamesRudd-Jones/BifurcaGym/README.md

 # TODOs

-- Should we add back in params outside the env, some cons are we can't always do effective calculation of params, as in it is unclear if can do params 1 * param 2 and then store this so don't have to repeat the calc.
-Some pros are if we want non-stationary envs then it may be way easier to define this way outside the env so params can't be changed during an episode.
+- Should we add back in params outside the env?
+Cons of this approach are ineffective calculation of params, as in it is unclear if can do params 1 * param 2 and then store this so don't have to repeat the calc.
+Pros are perhaps for non-stationary envs then it may be way easier to define params outside the env so they can change in a functional loop.
 - Check why normalisation seems to affect results negatively
+- Do we still want the reward space so that we can normalise rewards, can we really validate this?
 - Improve metrics wrapper so it doesn't add .env_state.env_state as this is confusing
-- Add a metrics wrapper and sort out the current one, had some proper testing, sort out how to correctly render if using metrics wrapper
+- Add some proper metrics wrapper testing, sort out how to correctly render if using metrics wrapper
-- Add tests for vmap wrapper
 - Should we have state space alongside the observation space?
 Not sure why this is essential really
 - Add rendering for all the envs
 - Would be good to work with MARL and SARL - figure out how to easily fit in both with wrappers as well
 - More verification of environments to reality, unsure exactly how to do this
 - Create utils for certain env types, e.g. discrete time chaos may all share a projection func
+- Do we even need a vmap wrapper since it is pretty easy to do?
+If we do then make some tests for it

 Add the following envs:
+- N Link Pendulum
 - Bernoulli Map/Dyadic Map
 - LorenzXX
 - Mackey Glass